 It is believed that, long ago, the linn created a barrier to the river and most of the low-lying land upstream was below water, forming a lake.
 As the area slowly drained over the years, it became marshy (and called the ‘Stanks of Rosslyn’), finally drying out.
 Their are indications that a timber bridge was built on the great blocks of stone forming the linn, providing access to the castle from this direction.
 A few remains of the mill close to the linn can still be found, a passageway and steps cut through a rock and a water course, but there are no visible signs left of a ‘fine house’ or other buildings.

-The area upstream of the linn is now part of the Roslin Glen Country Park, which is the beginning of an oustanding scenic river walk from the ruins of the Roslin Gunpowder Mills, through what used to be a carpet factory and cottages (now a car park), across the North Esk, around the castle, below the chapel via Gardener’s Brae, and to Hawthornden and beyond.
+The area upstream of the linn is now part of the Roslin Glen Country Park (also see Friends of Roslin Glen and the Esk Valley Trust) which is the beginning of an outstanding scenic river walk from the ruins of the Roslin Gunpowder Mills, through what used to be a carpet factory and cottages (now a car park), across the North Esk, around the castle, below the chapel via Gardener’s Brae, and to Hawthornden and beyond.

 Oh, Roslin! time, war, flood and fire,